gd-programming/gd.docs/docs/resources/client/level-components/capacity-string.md

 Each of these BatchNodeTypes are then divided into sub-categories based on certain properties the object has

 **Note: Index refers to order that the BatchNode can be found on the capacity string**
+The names for each BatchNode were provided by [RobTop himself](https://twitter.com/RobTopGames/status/1415783982621413376?s=20)

 | Index | BatchNode | Properties |
 |:------|:----------|:-----------|